Georgia mom loses her leg after pregnancy problems go unnoticed

 EVANS, Ga.
-(WRDW/Gray News) - Only weeks after giving birth, a Georgia mother had to return to the hopsital due to massive blood clots that resulted in the amputation of her right leg, WRDW reports.
+(WRDW/Gray News) - Only weeks after giving birth, a Georgia mother had to return to the hospital due to massive blood clots that resulted in the amputation of her right leg, WRDW reports.

 Haley Smith gave birth to baby Finnley Sept.
 10. Just weeks later, she was rushed back to the hospital with massive blood clots.
 (Source: WRDW/Gray News)